-Ordinance 16868 of the County (the "Bond Ordinance") authorizes the issuance of not to exceed \$475,000,000 in Parity Bonds or Parity Lien Obligations to pay for costs of improvements to the Sewer System and not to exceed \$1,000,000,000 in Parity Bonds or Parity Lien Obligations to refund outstanding County bonds payable from revenues of the Sewer System.
-The Bonds are the first authorization of bonds pursuant to the Bond Ordinance.
+Ordinance 16868 of the County, passed by the County Council on June 28, 2010 (the "Bond Ordinance") authorizes the issuance of not to exceed \$475,000,000 in Parity Bonds or Parity Lien Obligations to pay for costs of improvements to the Sewer System and not to exceed \$1,000,000,000 in Parity Bonds or Parity Lien Obligations to refund outstanding County bonds payable from revenues of the Sewer System.
+The Bonds are the final authorization of bonds under the Bond Ordinance.
 The Bonds are being issued as Parity Bonds.
 Certain provisions of the Bond Ordinance relevant to the Bonds and to Parity Bonds are summarized herein.
 Please refer to the Bond Ordinance for full and complete statements of such provisions and for other provisions relating to the Bonds.
 Copies of the Bond Ordinance are available on request to Seattle-Northwest Securities Corporation, 1420 Fifth Avenue, Suite 4300, Seattle, Washington 98101, or to the County.

 Many of the capitalized words or phrases used in this summary and elsewhere in this Official Statement are defined in the Bond Ordinance.
-Certain of those definitions are summarized below.
+Certain of those definitions are summarized below